Mandelieu-la-Napoule, Alpes-Maritimes: tourism & sightseeing

 A little further afield both the Massif de l'Esterel and Massif du Tanneron offer further opportunities to enjoy the natural environment and for some great views along the coast.

 The scenic coast drive from Mandelieu-la-Napoule to Saint-Raphael is very pretty, with the red mountains of the Massif de l'Esterel to one side and coves and beaches to the other.
 (The road east from Mandelieu towards Cannes is rather industrial.)
 Mandelieu is also one of the scenic highlights along the popular Route du Mimosa.

-Map of Mandelieu-la-Napoule and places to visit
+Map of Mandelieu-la-Napoule and places nearby

 Visit near Mandelieu-la-Napoule with France This Way reviews